Trainability of Dissipative Perceptron-Based Quantum Neural Networks

-These results show that much work still remains to be done to understand the trainability of QNNs and guarantee that they will in fact provide an advantage over classical neural networks.
-For instance, interesting future research directions are QNN-specific-optimizers~\cite{stokes2019quantum,kubler2019adaptive,koczor2019quantum,arrasmith2020operator}, analyzing the resilience of QNNs to noise~\cite{mcclean2016theory,sharma2019noise}, and strategies to prevent barren plateaus~\cite{larose2019variational,grant2019initialization,verdon2019learning,tjvpat20}.
+These results show that much work needs to be done to understand the trainability of QNNs and guarantee that they can provide a quantum speedup over classical neural networks.
+For instance, interesting future research directions are QNN-specific optimizers~\cite{stokes2019quantum,kubler2019adaptive,koczor2019quantum,arrasmith2020operator}, analyzing the resilience of QNNs to noise~\cite{mcclean2016theory,sharma2019noise}, and strategies to prevent barren plateaus~\cite{larose2019variational,grant2019initialization,verdon2019learning,tjvpat20}.
+Another interesting direction is to extend our results to the case when the input and output states are mixed states, particularly when the goal is to match marginals of the target output state and the output of a DQNN \cite{bolens2021reinforcement}.
 Furthermore, exploring architectures beyond DQNNs and hardware-efficient QNNs would be of interest, particularly if such architectures have large-scale trainability.

-\textit{Acknowledgements.---}We thank Jarrod McClean, Tobias Osborne, and Andrew Sornborger for helpful conversations.
-All authors acknowledge support from LANL's Laboratory Directed Research and Development (LDRD) program.
-MC was also supported by the Center for Nonlinear Studies at LANL.
-PJC also acknowledges support from the LANL ASC Beyond Moore's Law project.
-This work was also supported by the U.S. Department of Energy (DOE), Office of Science, Office of Advanced Scientific Computing Research, under the Accelerated Research in Quantum Computing (ARQC) program.